mostafah/isiri-6219/README.md

 ## License

 Unfortunately, the standard doesn’t mention its license.
-Hence, I am not sure what if I can specify a license for this data extracted directly from it.
+Hence, I am not sure if I can specify a license for this data extracted directly from it.

 But since ISIRI 6219 is a national standard and is publicly available, you can probably use tis data however you like.